segmentio/segment-docs/src/connections/destinations/catalog/actions-hubspot-cloud/index.md

 When you use the HubSpot Cloud Mode (Actions) destination, Segment sends your data to [HubSpot's REST API](https://developers.hubspot.com/docs/api/overview){:target="_blank"}.

 > warning ""
-> The **Upsert Company** action is not compatible with the Mapping Tester in the mappings page if Associate Contact is set to **Yes**.
-As a result, Segment recommends using Event Tester or other tools to test and troubleshoot the creation and updates of companies in HubSpot.
-Please note, for company to contact association to work, you are required to trigger Upsert Contact action before triggering Upsert Company action.
+> The **Upsert Company** action is not compatible with the Mapping Tester on the mappings page if Associate Contact is set to **Yes**.
+As a result, Segment recommends using the Event Tester or other tools to test and troubleshoot creating and updating companies in HubSpot.
+Please note, for the company to contact association to work, you are required to trigger an Upsert Contact action before triggering an Upsert Company action.

 ## Benefits of HubSpot Cloud Mode (Actions) vs HubSpot Classic